cockroachdb/docs/v2.0/deploy-a-test-cluster.md

 3. In the final screen, click **Edit**, update the **Desired** field to the new number of nodes you want in the cluster, and click **Save**.

-4. In the terminal where you SSHed into the Kubernetes master node, press **CTRL + C** to stop the `rand` load generator.

-5. Use `kubectl` to scale your cluster to match your Auto Scaling group size:
+4. In the terminal where you SSHed into the Kubernetes master node, use `kubectl` to scale your cluster to match your Auto Scaling group size:

     {% include copy-clipboard.html %}
     ~~~ shell